mazen-khaled/FOTA-With-V2V/README.md

 # FOTA with V2V Updates for STM32
+The purpose of this project, undertaken at Benha University, Shoubra Faculty of Engineering, Computer Department, under the supervision of Dr. May Salama, is to design and implement a secure Firmware Over-The-Air (FOTA) system with Vehicle-to-Vehicle (V2V) updates.
+By addressing a real-world issue faced by Toyota in 2014, this project aims to develop an efficient solution utilizing STM32 microcontrollers, ESP-NOW protocol for communication, and advanced AES encryption and OTP for security.
+The project's significance lies in enhancing the reliability and security of automotive software updates.
+Expected outcomes include improved vehicle communication protocols and a fully functional PCB design using Altium.

 ## Introduction
 This project aims to solve the software update challenges in modern vehicles by introducing a Firmware Over-The-Air (FOTA) solution with added Vehicle-to-Vehicle (V2V) update capability.
 The project uses STM32 microcontrollers and ESP-NOW for wireless communication, ensuring both security and reliability through AES encryption and OTP-based verification.